DavidCain/stay-the-course/README.md

 [![Build Status](https://github.com/DavidCain/stay-the-course/actions/workflows/ci.yml/badge.svg)](https://github.com/DavidCain/stay-the-course/actions)

-_This tool is a work in progress, and a first project to learn Rust._

 **Warning:** The author is neither a tax professional nor a retirement advisor.
 Any statements contained within this document do not constitute legal, tax, or investment advice.